qlawmarq/resume/Curriculum vitae_English.md

 #### Development of Photoruction

-- Developed some of new features for Photoruction web app.
+- Developed some of new features for Photoruction web app, and maintained it.
-  - Developed PDF generation function that can be edited on the Web with D3.js.
-  - Developed a function that allows users to download more than 500 images in one ZIP file.
+  - Responsible for all web-related areas including API server, front-end, DB, infrastructure.
 - Application technologies
   - PHP
   - JavaScript